GoHypernet/Galileo-Mission-Frameworks/README.md

 docker build -t swmm5 .
 ```

-This will build the a Docker image called swmm5 that contains all currently available SWMM5 engines and a startup script that runs the simulation and prints the progress to stdout.
+This will build a Docker image called swmm5 that contains all currently available SWMM5 engines and a startup script that runs the simulation and prints the progress to stdout.
 ## Running

 This framework has the following environment variables: